 But this is not necessarily a bad thing, either.
 The trend with theme development has been moving toward minimalism.
 Even today, many users pick minimal themes so that they can install a page builder plugin on top of it and still make everything fit.
 FSE is that, but even more so.

 Of course, not every user will experiment with FSE at first, or even not at all.
 This means that themes still have to be out-of-the-box products that don’t really require the user to do any tweaking.
 These waters can be tough to navigate if you’re a developer.

 Should you join the full site editing movement?

 Sure!
 For once, we really shouldn’t expect that FSE is just a phase that WordPress is going through.
 The early skeptics said the same thing about Gutenberg.

-Full site editing is another stage in WordPress evolution and the slow but constant movement toward 50% market share.
+WordPress full site editing is another stage in its evolution and the slow but constant movement toward 50% market share.
 There’s a belief that WordPress won’t be able to hit that mark if it doesn’t beat platforms like Wix or Weebly at their own game.

 What do you think of full site editing?
 Do you think it’s indeed a design revolution in the WordPress ecosystem?